About me

 - Children and Young People’s Mental Health- Level 2 (Bath College)

-Additional training I have completed includes:
+Additional training I have undertaken includes:

 - Compassion Focused Therapy for Trauma with Chris Irons